Governor (Russia): History

 In modern Russia, the governor - is the highest official figure in the Russian Federation (territory, region, autonomous region, city), heads the executive branch in the Republics and oblasts of the Russian Federation.

 On November 30, 1991, Presidential decree of Yeltsin, appointed Boris Nemtsov to the post of governor of the Nizhny Novgorod region in and the first week of work at the new location, Nemtsov then issued a decree according to which he, the head of the regional government, is to be officially called the governor.
 Thus, he became the first governor of the new Russia.

 From 1995 to 2005, governors were elected by the residents of the Russian Federation in the framework of direct, equal and secret ballot.
 From 2005 to 2012, governors were appointed by the legislative (representative) bodies of subjects of the Russian Federation by the recommendation of the President of Russia.

 On June 1, 2012, an Act came into force, which returns the direct election of senior officials in the regions.
 In 2015, governors were restricted to a term of five years, with no more than two consecutive terms.

 Demographics

 Party

 As of September 2021 there are 57 members of United Russia, 3 Communists, 3 Liberal Democrats, two members of A Just Russia, and 20 independents serving as governors.

 Tenure

 For each term, governors serve five years in office.

 The longest-serving current governor is Ramzan Kadyrov, the Head of the Chechen Republic, in office since 2007.
 Overall longest-serving governor is Yevgeny Savchenko of Belgorod Oblast, who has served seven consecutive terms from 1993 to 2020.

 Gender

 The first female governor was Valentina Bronevich who was governor of Koryak Autonomous Okrug from 1996 to 2000.
-There are currently 84 male state governors and one female governor: Natalya Komarova of Khanty–Mansi Autonomous Okrug.
+Currently, there is only one female governor out of the total number of 89, namely Maria Kostyuk, who has been serving as the acting Governor of Jewish Autonomous Oblast since 5 November 2024.